JuliaReach/ARCH2019_RE/README.md

 $ docker run -i juliareach
 ```

-Or to run it interactivately, type:
+Or to run it interactively, type:

 ```shell
 $ docker run -it juliareach bash